 - Indian Rupee (INR) tracks domestic equities higher

-The US Dollar is holding steady against the Rupee but is rising against its major peers.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at +0.23% at the time of writing at 113.13 after booking losses of 0.05% in the previous session.
-The USD is set to fall -0.15% across the week.
+The US Dollar held steady against the Rupee but rose against major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, settled +0.17% higher on Friday, the second straight day of gains.
+The USD fell -0.14% across the week.

 The USD rose against its major peers on Friday after U.S. data showed that inflation remained sticky.
 Core PCE, which is the federal reserve’s preferred measure for inflation, shared that underlying inflation rose 0.3% in March compared to the prior month and 4.6% compared to a year earlier, this was down only very slightly from 4.7% in February.

 Terry and false expectations that the Federal Reserve will raise interest rates by a further 25 basis points next week in order to tackle persistently high inflation.